BenCloughessy/LangAssistant/README.md

 Hallucination - This is minimized by setting temperature to 0 when calling the api.
 However, in a production environment we would need to test and find ways to minimize hallucination

 Poor Translations - The quality of explanations and translations is higher than ChatGPT because of access to context.
 However, it is by no means a substitute for a trained translator in regards to quality and accuracy.

+# Note
+vectara.py is the file using vectara. plainGPT.py is the file making basic calls to OpenAI with no access to the text.
+They are both here for comparison.